Developer Platform

 Overview

 AI Front Door exposes its tools, MCP servers, and knowledge resources as a platform that any developer can integrate into their own agents, services, and workflows.
-This page covers everything you need to get started — from registering your app and obtaining a token, through to running your first agent with the Exco Partners CoreMethods MCP server.
+This page covers everything you need to get started — from registering your application and obtaining an OAuth 2.0 access token, through to running your first agent using the Exco Partners MCP server.

 Integration Options